sujanghimire22/SparkMinds-Tech-Bulk-SMS/README.md

 ### Send SMS to Multiple Numbers ###

-You can now send a single message to multiple recipients or send multiple messages to multiple recipients.
-The to and text fields are now arrays, allowing for more flexible usage.This API allows you to send one message to multiple numbers or different messages to different numbers by passing an array of phone numbers in the to field and corresponding messages in the text field.
+You can now send a single message to multiple recipients or send different messages to multiple recipients using this API.
+The **to** and **text** fields accept arrays, offering greater flexibility.
+By passing an array of phone numbers in the **to** field and corresponding messages in the **text** field, you can efficiently send one message to many users or tailor individual messages for each recipient.

 * Url: https://sms.sparkminds.com.np/sms/v4/send-user